 Customer retention is all about keeping customers in the loop, irrespective of if a purchase has been made or not.
 You need to stay in touch with them to keep their interest in your product and brand cemented.
 The only way to make it happen is to map out customer retention strategies.

-If you are well-read about customer retention, you must have come across this for sure – ‘It is easier to retain a customer than to acquire a new one.’
+If you are well-read about eCommerce customer retention, you must have come across this for sure – ‘It is easier to retain customers than to acquire a new one.’
 This statement is easier said than done because most eCommerce companies out there are unaware of how to execute customer retention strategies to increase the customer retention rate.

 Fret not!
 Help is here.

-This blog post is an insight into what is customer retention along with some of the best customer retention strategies and the impact it can have on your online business along with some strategies to help you improve customer retention.
+This blog post is an insight into what is customer retention along with some of the best customer retention strategies and the impact they can have on your online business along with some strategies to help you improve customer retention.